nanobowers/py2cr/README.md

 ```
 pip install pyyaml

+# Converts to num.cr in crystal-space
+pip install numpy

 # Probably not needed for much longer since py2 support is going to be removed.
 pip install six

-# Probably not really needed since there is no crystal equivalent
-pip install numpy
 ```

 ### Crystal